 In November 2019, we entered into a second ATM Agreement, or the Second 2019 ATM Agreement, under which we were authorized to issue and sell shares of our common stock having aggregate sales proceeds of up to \$20.0 million from time to time.
-We paid a commission of 3% of the gross proceeds from the sales of our common stock under the Second 2019 ATM Agreement.
-In the year ended December 31, 2019, we issued and sold 10,440,908 shares of common stock under the Second 2019 ATM Agreement, representing all the capacity of Second ATM Agreement, resulting in net proceeds of approximately \$19.3 million.
+We agreed to pay a commission of 3% of the gross proceeds from the sales of our common stock under the Second 2019 ATM Agreement.
+In the year ended December 31, 2019, we issued and sold 10,440,908 shares of common stock under the Second 2019 ATM Agreement, representing all of the capacity of the Second 2019 ATM Agreement, resulting in net proceeds of approximately \$19.3 million.